 - Leader blind spots: Leadership team has a false sense of security just looking at numbers that they have checked the box on diversity but really have blind spots

-- Employee Trust and feeling of safety : Employees might not have trust in leadership of feel safe to speak up in front of others
+- Employee Trust and feeling of safety: Employees might not have trust in the leadership or feeling safe to speak up in front of others

-- Missing out on business opportunities : If the employees do not look like a representation of the company's customers the company is missing out of opportunities to serve their customers better.
+- Missing out on business opportunities: If the employees do not look like a representation of the company's customers the company is missing out on opportunities to serve their customers better.

 So how can companies implement Diversity and Inclusion well?